augustocorvalan/cross-textual-connections-markov/README.md

 ﻿# Finding Cross-Textual Connections Using Python

 In different electronic literature projects I often find myself needing to generate text out of a corpora of texts centered around a subject, style or time period.
-Today we are going to build a simple and extendable Python script to allow us to make connections across a corpora of texts using the [`Markovify`](https://github.com/jsvine/markovify) package.
+Today we are going [today no one is building anything, you've already built this] to build a simple and extendable Python script to allow us to make connections across a corpora of texts using the [`Markovify`](https://github.com/jsvine/markovify) package.

 ### Compiling our Corpora

-For this project I am interested in urban theory and psychogeography, which is the study of urban geography and its effect on the emotions and behaviors of individuals.
+For this project I was interested in exploring urban theory and psychogeography, which is the study of urban geography and its effect on the emotions and behaviors of individuals.

 I compiled a number of texts I want to explore, including Guy Debord's *Society of Spectacle*, *Revolution of Everyday Life* by Raoul Vaneigem, Mervin Coverley's history of psychogeography, as well as some miscellaneous texts that I think will have interesting interactions like Poe's *Man in the Crowd* and Borges' *Garden of Forking Paths*.

 I will store these texts as `.txt` files in a folder called `corpora` under my main project folder.
 Our script will start by loading our corpora into memory:
 ```py
 import glob

 def load_corpora(file_glob='./corpora/*.txt'):
     files = {}
     for file_name in glob.glob(file_glob):